infant06/kalitools/README.md

 3. **Add Kali Public Key**: Downloads and installs the Kali public key for package verification.
 4. **Set Package Priority**: Sets the Kali Linux package priority to avoid interfering with existing system packages.
 5. **Install Tool**: Installs the specified tool from the Kali repository.
-6. **Create Desktop Entry**: Creates a `.desktop` entry for the tool so it appears in the application launcher.

 ## Troubleshooting